 1. THE WAY WE THINK: CHALLENGING OUR FUNDAMENTAL ASSUMPTIONS

 Oslo’s Climate Budgeting sets yearly emission limits and holds city agencies accountable for staying within them.
 Remarkably, despite being one of the fastest-growing cities in Europe, the initiative has resulted in a significant decline in emissions – countering the assumption that growth & the environment are at fundamental odds.
 Meanwhile, in Amsterdam, a pricing system has been created that presents shoppers with the cost of externalities, and the choice to pay the “true price” for a product (the additional amount goes to remediate those harms).
-While this is counterintuitive to many, these businesses have seen an increase in customers and business.

 4. THE WAY WE WORK: WORKER-OWNED CO-OPERATIVES & WEALTH SHARING

-5. THE WAY WE EMPOWER: PARTICIPATORY DEMOCRACY
+6. THE WAY WE EMPOWER: PARTICIPATORY DEMOCRACY & THE POLITICS OF BELONGING

 PETER HUTCHISON